sindhurathiru/sindhurathiru.github.io/_projects/2_project.md

 <h3>Overview</h3>

-TITAN's functionality is divided into 3 main categories:
+TITAN's functionality is divided into 3 main categories, following the natural order of analysis of IMC data:

 <ol>
     <li>Visualization</li>